blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 | 11 | Nut      | Emotion   | Inflict    |
 | 12 | Moss     | Gravity   | Conjure    |

 For example, rolling 11, 10, and 1 gives a prompt of Nut, Vision, Spray.
-Given this prompt, this may be a nut with an effect of producing a blinding spray when consumed.
+Given this prompt, this may be a nut with an effect of producing a blinding spray when consumed, or the potion may cause the user to extend their sight through an astral projection.

 #### Finding medicinal ingredients